ahuacate/pve-medialab/README.md

 ```

 ### 3.4 Grant Jellyfin LXC Container access to the Proxmox host video device
+We will use the command lxc.cgroup.devices.allow to declare the GPU device to our Jellyfin LXC container so it can use the hosts GPU.

-`lxc.cgroup.devices.allow: c 226:128 rwm` means allowing Jellyfin LXC Centos container to rwm (read/write/mount) the device (Proxmox host) which has the major number of 226 and minor number of 128.
+Here are will use `lxc.cgroup.devices.allow: c 226:128 rwm` means allowing Jellyfin LXC Centos container to rwm (read/write/mount) the GPU device (Proxmox host) which has the major number of 226 and minor number of 128.

 Granting the permission alone is not enough if the device is not present in Jellyfins LXC container's /dev directory.
-The second part is just creating corresponding files in the container's dev.
+The second part is just creating corresponding files in the LXC container's dev folder.

 Your Jellyfin LXC **MUST BE** in the shutdown state.